Rapper Young Thug sentenced to time served in long-running trial

 By Nick Valencia and Jason Morris, CNN

-(CNN) — Young Thug was sentenced to time severed as part of a sweeping case that originally included dozens of defendants.
+(CNN) — Young Thug was sentenced to time served as part of a sweeping case that originally included dozens of defendants.

-The rapper, whose given name is Jeffery Williams, will be released from custody and have to serve 15 years on probation as part of the non-negotiated plea agreement.
+The rapper, whose given name is Jeffery Williams, was released Thursday night after more than 900 days in custody, according to jail records.
+He will have to serve 15 years on probation as part of the non-negotiated plea agreement.

+Williams entered a non-negotiated guilty plea deal Thursday related to several charges, including firearm possession and participation in criminal street gang activity, while he pleaded no contest to racketeering and leading a criminal street gang.
+The case marked the longest in Georgia’s history.

 In 2022, Williams was charged alongside more than two dozen others under Georgia’s sprawling Racketeer Influenced and Corrupt Organizations Act — known as RICO.